Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Conclusion and Discussions

 \section{Conclusion and Discussions}

-In conclusion, through an organic fusion of Deep Interaction Prediction Network (\dipn) and MCTS, the proposed Visual Foresight Tree (\ours) is able to make high quality multi-horizon prediction for optimized object retrieval from dense clutter.
+In conclusion, through an organic fusion of Deep Interaction Prediction Network (\dipn) and MCTS, the proposed Visual Foresight Trees (\ours) can make a high-quality multi-horizon prediction for optimized object retrieval from dense clutter.
 The effectiveness of \ours is convincingly demonstrated with extensive evaluation.
-As to the limitations of \ours, because of the large \mcts tree that needs to be computed, the time required is relatively long.
+As to the limitations of \ours, the time required is relatively long because of the large \mcts tree that needs to be computed.
 This can be improved with multi-threading because the rollouts have sufficient independence.
 Currently, only a single thread is used to complete the \mcts.
 It would also be interesting to develop a network for directly estimating the reward for rollout policy, which would reduce the inference time.
+This technique would be similar in spirit to the MuZero algorithm~\cite{schrittwieser2020mastering}, which has been shown to be efficient by combining Monte Carlo tree search and learning by self-playing in an end-to-end manner.
+The learned rollout policy could lead to better performance.
+One issue related to end-to-end training is data efficiency, which is why this type of technique has been limited to games.
+Improving the data efficiency of end-to-end techniques is crucial to the deployment of these techniques on robotic tasks.